HOME, Christian 1 2

 This may have been the child of George Downie and Jessie Stewart or Stuart, baptized in the parish of Gartly Aberdeenshire in 1847, about five miles north of Clatt.

 These are now part of the residential suburbs of Edinburgh, situated a few miles south of the city centre.
 In Christian Home's time they would have been villages, surrounded by farms, country estates and open countryside.
 Coal mining and limestone excavation were occupations that brought people into the villages, and contributed to the ongoing development of them in the 20th century.

 J. Christie Forbes LRCP&S(E) certified the causes of death.

 Peter Gordon, grandson of the deceased woman, gave notice of her death before the registrar, H. Duncan, at Liberton on 18 May 1912.

-Christian had a temporary relationship with George GORDON DNA linked, son of Peter GORDON and Jean GRANT.
-(George GORDON DNA linked was born in 1810 in Rothes Parish, Morayshire, Scotland 8 9, baptised on 4 November 1810 in Rothes Parish, Morayshire, Scotland 10 and died 10 December 1885 at 11.00 am in St Swithin Street, Aberdeen, Scotland 11.).
+Christian had a temporary relationship with George GORDON (DNA Linked), son of Peter GORDON and Jean GRANT.
+(George GORDON (DNA Linked) was born in 1810 in Rothes parish, Moray, Scotland 8 9, baptised on 4 November 1810 in Rothes parish, Moray, Scotland 10 and died 10 December 1885 at 11.00 am in St Swithin Street, Aberdeen, Scotland 11.).
 The cause of his death was bronchitis over 1 month 14 days and dilatation of the heart of unknown duration.